 These were among the first antihistamines scientists developed.
 They are cheaper and widely available.
 They work in the part of the brain that controls nausea and vomiting.
 This means they can prevent motion sickness too.
-The most common side effects of first-generation antihistamines is feeling sleepy.
+The most common side effect of first-generation antihistamines is feeling sleepy.
 For this reason, they are sometimes used to help people who have trouble sleeping (insomnia).

 Some common kinds you can buy over the counter include:

-- Dimenhydrinate (brand names include Dramamine)
+- Dimenhydrinate (one brand name: Dramamine)

 Second-generation OTC antihistamines